ancientpathsio/ancientpaths/docs/guidebook.md

 **TALK WITH YOUR GUARDIAN:**

-- Make a list of secret sins, and ask your Guardian to pray with you, asking God for forgiveness—this will bring everything into the light.
+- Make a list of secret sins, and ask your Guardian to pray with you, petitioning God's forgiveness—this will bring everything into the light.
 Remember, we tell the truth about ourselves, and our brothers are just as broken.
 - See [“How to Write Your Story”](https://raw.githubusercontent.com/ancientpathsio/ancientpaths/main/static/docs/How-to-Write-Your-Story.pdf) handout for example (Samson Society).

 ## **Exercise 13: Advanced Scripture Memorization**